joehand/Visualize-This-Examples/ch5/README.md

 Okay, moving it to D3 was harder than I expected.
 It seems like everything in d3 is manipulated directly where there used to be APIs in protovis.
 It is definitely nicer but it was not a simple transfer.
 The key was finding a helpful [example](http://bl.ocks.org/1305337).

 Hopefully - now that I have a better idea of the differences - moving forward going from Protovis to D3 will be easier.

+You can see the working example in in this [block](http://bl.ocks.org/2848073).
+They look almost the same.